aessa7/CSE6242OAN_Final_Project_Team86/gei_visualization_details.md

 **Plotly** serves as the primary visualization engine, providing declarative chart generation with minimal boilerplate code.
 Unlike traditional JavaScript mapping libraries, Plotly enables pure-Python development, eliminating the context-switching between languages that typically burdens full-stack web applications.

 **Dash** functions as the web framework layer, built atop Flask for server-side operations and React for client-side reactivity.
 Dash's callback system enables dynamic user interactions without requiring explicit JavaScript coding—a significant advantage for data science teams lacking front-end expertise.
-The entire user interface is constructed using Dash's HTML component library, which provides Python representations of standard HTML elements (Div, H1-H5, P, Button, Table, etc.).
-These components are written in Python but render as actual HTML in the browser, allowing developers to build complete web interfaces without writing raw HTML strings.
-This is a core feature of Dash that maintains the pure-Python development paradigm throughout the entire application stack.
+The entire user interface is constructed using Dash's HTML component library, which provides Python representations of standard HTML elements, maintaining the pure-Python development paradigm throughout the application stack.

 **GeoPandas** handles geospatial data operations, extending the familiar Pandas DataFrame structure with geometric capabilities.
 The library processes GeoPackage files containing approximately 73,000 U.S. census tract polygons, performing spatial queries to determine which tracts fall within user-defined search radii.

 **Shapely** provides computational geometry functions, most critically the Point-in-Polygon algorithm that identifies which census tract contains a user's search address.
 This enables instant retrieval of GEI scores without requiring manual tract selection.

-**Geopy** interfaces with OpenStreetMap's Nominatim geocoding service via HTTP API calls (free but rate limited), converting human-readable addresses into latitude-longitude coordinates.
-Each address lookup queries Nominatim's remote servers, which return geographic coordinates and formatted address strings.
-An in-memory caching system stores previously geocoded addresses, reducing redundant API calls and improving response times for repeated searches while respecting Nominatim's rate limiting policies.
+**Geopy** interfaces with OpenStreetMap's Nominatim geocoding service via HTTP API calls, converting human-readable addresses into latitude-longitude coordinates.
+Nominatim is a free, open-source geocoding solution requiring no API keys or financial costs, making it ideal for the application.
+The service accepts diverse address formats from complete street addresses to landmarks and partial city/state combinations.

 The deployment stack includes **Gunicorn** as a production-grade WSGI server and **Docker** for containerization, ensuring consistent behavior across development and production environments.
 The application can be deployed to cloud platforms like Heroku or AWS with minimal configuration changes.